By Dr. Pellumb Kabashi, DBA, MBA, EA, CFE, CES

 The question of do I need to file an FBAR also applies to foreign retirement accounts, even if you cannot withdraw the funds.

 The definition is broader than most people expect.
 Foreign bank accounts and brokerage accounts are obvious.
 Less obvious are foreign pension and retirement accounts, foreign mutual funds, certain foreign life insurance policies with cash value, and accounts you have signature authority over even if the assets are not yours (such as a non-U.S. employer’s account where you are a signatory).
+Our guide to FBAR signature authority explains when the ability to direct an account you do not own creates a filing duty of its own.
 Cryptocurrency held on a foreign exchange may also be reportable, and the rules in this area continue to develop.

 FBAR vs. Form 8938: a common confusion